CityofToronto/bdit_tt_request_app/README.md

 This app was originally developed as a [class project by U of T students](https://www.youtube.com/watch?v=y6lnefduogo) in partnership with the City.
 It is currently deployed inside the City ntwork at [https://10.160.2.198/traveltime-request/](https://10.160.2.198/traveltime-request/).

-For information on app development and deployment, see [development](./development/).
+For information on app development and deployment, see [Running the App](./running-the-app.md).

 ## How to create segments
 Currently only the segment creation piece is ready to use, segments can be drawn following the steps below: